 Introduction

-The HL7 Version 2.5.1 Implementation Guide: Laboratory Results Interface for US Realm, Release 1 (US Realm) is the result of collaborative efforts between HL7 and the Health and Human Services Standards and Interoperability Framework Laboratory Results Interface Work Group.
-By consensus the HL7 V2.5.1 ORU^R01 Message was selected as the basis to define the profile constraints expressed in this guide to meet the requirements of the transmission of ambulatory laboratory-reports Use Case.
+The HL7 Version 2.5.1 Implementation Guide: Laboratory Results Interface for US Realm, Release 1 (US Realm) is the result of collaborative efforts between HL7 and the Health and Human Services Standards and Interoperability Framework Laboratory Results Interface Initiative.
+By consensus the HL7 V2.5.1 ORU^R01 Message was selected as the basis to define the profile constraints expressed in this guide to meet the requirements of the transmission of laboratory reports, initially focused on the Results for Ambulatory Providers Use Case.

 Purpose

-The Laboratory Results Interface Initiative focuses on identifying the requirements, specifications and standards, and on providing the implementation guidance for electronic reporting of ambulatory care laboratory test results in the US Realm.
+The Laboratory Results Interface Initiative focuses on identifying the requirements, specifications and standards, and on providing the implementation guidance for electronic reporting of laboratory test results to ambulatory care providers in the US Realm.
 The scope of this Use Case includes requirements to enable the incorporation of clinical laboratory test results into an Electronic Health Record (EHR) as standardized structured data using the defined inter-organizational laboratory transaction.
 The Use Case requirements are directed at laboratory test results reporting between a laboratory information system and an ambulatory EHR system in different organizational entities, e.g., different corporate structure, ownership or governance.
-However, the resulting implementation guide may also be useful within organizations and in non-ambulatory care settings.
+Future versions of this Guide may harmonize with existing guides to extend interoperability of laboratory results across care settings, e.g., acute care and public health.

 Audience